AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - Bounds checking: Buffer overflows.
 If you're using a language that's susceptible, be wary.
 - Permission Types for access control:
 	- Discretionary Access Control (DAC): the owner of the info / system / resources can grant and remove access to others.
-	- Mandatory Access Control (MAC): Grants access to information and systems based on
+	- Mandatory Access Control (MAC): Grants access to information and systems based on the SENSITIVITY level of the resource and the user. e.g., Bob has top-secret access, Alice doesn't.
+Bob can't grant Alice access like he'd be able to do with DAC.
+	- Permission Based Access Control (PBAC): Uses permissions like :Read:,m

 **What can I do with this?**